 Whilst images are regularly used for very positive purposes, adults need to be aware of the potential for these to be taken and/or misused or manipulated for pornographic or 'grooming' purposes.
-Particular regard needs to be given when images are taken of young or vulnerable students who may be unable to question why or how the activities are taking place.
+Regard needs to be given when images are taken of young or vulnerable students who may be unable to question why or how the activities are taking place.

-Students who have been previously abused in a manner that involved images may feel particularly threatened by the use of photography, filming etc. Staff should remain sensitive to any student who appears uncomfortable and should recognise the potential for misinterpretation.
+Students who have been previously abused in a manner that involved images may feel particularly threatened using photography, filming etc. Staff should remain sensitive to any student who appears uncomfortable and should recognise the potential for misinterpretation.